The awareness of the ketogenic lifestyle is increasing together with people's health-consciousness when it comes to food. About time!

 3. Skip artificial trans fat and highly-processed vegetable oils

-Unfortunately, you may find surprising how many products contain them.
+Unfortunately, you’d be surprised to know how many products contain artificial trans fats.
 However, don't mind the small amounts of naturally occurring trans fats in whole foods like grass-fed meat and butter.
 These are fine.

 Some types of trans fats to avoid are: